aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/copyfolder/_index.md

 {{% /alert %}}

-## Copy folder to new location in Cloud Storage online usage examples
+## Copy folder to new location in Cloud Storage usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to copy folder to new location in Cloud Storage online with cURL or Postman
+### How to copy folder to new location in Cloud Storage with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: